evaristoc/reversing/_posts/2024-07-15-what-you-need-to-know-rosetta-code-circles-given-radius-two-points-problem.markdown

   return msg;
 };
 ```
-There was no much follow up in the Freecodecamp thread after all, but I still wanted to check the problem, only to find what there appeared to be a couple of discrepancies in the solution given on the Rosetta Code project.
+There was no much follow up in the Freecodecamp thread after all, but I still wanted to check the problem, only to find what appeared to be some errors in the solution above.

+> Keep in mind that the current Rosetta Code solution can be eventually updated

+This motivated me to revise the problem.
+Similarly I wanted for some time to test the use of [d3.js](https://d3js.org/) and [scrollama.js](https://github.com/russellsamora/scrollama) for storytelling.

-This motivated me to make a revision of the problem.
-In this post I am going to **visually show a few things that we should keep in mind in order to get a possible solution to the coding problem**, without directly giving you a code.
+So what not to combine those two interests and to make **an animation of few things we should know to get a solution of the Rosetta Code problem**?

-I will end this post with a short discussion about my findings and how they compare to the Rosetta Code solution.
+Notice that I won't provide any code here: I will only show some theory that could help to solve it.
+I will end this post with a short discussion about my findings and how they compare to the posted Rosetta Code solution.
+Similarly, I would like to write about what I discovered working with d3.js and scrollama.js, but that will be left for a different post.

-Ok, let's get this started!
+So...
+Let's get this started!

 # In Action